 Columbia Business School is a member of the National Student Clearinghouse.
 Once you are a registered student, your information will be sent directly to the clearinghouse and reported to your lender(s), so that they can defer your outstanding loans.
 You can also obtain a certificate of registration from the Columbia University Registrar’s Office to forward to your lender.

 Materials that are not in English must be translated by an official translation agency and notarized.
-The School does not endorse or recommend any individual provider of translation services.
 Please submit both the original documents and the translations to the Admissions Office.

 It is optional until you are admitted, but it will be required to obtain your I-20 (visa).

-Need-based scholarships are also available to those who qualify.
-Amounts typically range from $7,500–$30,000 per academic year.
+International students may also apply for need-based scholarships once admitted.
 Additional information on how to apply is located on the Admitted Students website.